MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is deprecated, use [ProxySettings](#proxysettings) instead.
-It won't work in Google Chrome version 91.
+It won't work in Microsoft Edge version 91.

-Defines a list of hosts for which Google Chrome bypasses any proxy.
+Defines a list of hosts for which Microsoft Edge bypasses any proxy.

 This policy is applied only if the [ProxySettings](#proxysettings) policy isn't specified and you have selected either fixed_servers or pac_script in the [ProxyMode](#proxymode) policy.
 If you selected any other mode for configuring proxy policies, don't enable or configure this policy.

-If you enable this policy, you can create a list of hosts for which Google Chrome doesn't use a proxy.
+If you enable this policy, you can create a list of hosts for which Microsoft Edge doesn't use a proxy.

-If you don't configure this policy, no list of hosts is created for which Google Chrome bypasses a proxy.
+If you don't configure this policy, no list of hosts is created for which Microsoft Edge bypasses a proxy.
 Leave this policy unconfigured if you've specified any other method for setting proxy policies.

 For more detailed examples go to [https://go.microsoft.com/fwlink/?linkid=2094936](https://go.microsoft.com/fwlink/?linkid=2094936).